peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 {{!RFC9567}} EDNS0 Report-Channel option in the NOTIFY message to request the receiving side to report any errors by making a report query with an appropriate extended DNS error code as described in
 {{!RFC8914}}.

 When including this EDNS0 option, its agent domain MUST be subordinate or equal to one of the NS hostnames, as listed in the child's delegation in the parent zone.
+This is to prevent malicious senders from causing the NOTIFY recipient to send unsolicited report queries to unrelated third parties.

 ### Roles